Star

 The game of bingo has come a long way over its colourful 500-year history.
 If you want to dive a bit deeper into its real-world origins, we have a separate article on the history of bingo that you can read.
 But for the purposes of this guide, however, we start our story with the arrival of bingo on the shores of the digital world.

 It is generally accepted that Bingo Zone was the very first bingo game ever released for online access and play.
 Launched by American developer Gamesville in 1996, Bingo Zone offered this bingo for free and despite its simplicity, it was fully featured and functional.
-To put it simply, this game laid out the general framework for just about every online bingo game that would come later.
+To put it simply, this game laid out the general framework for just about every bingo game that would come later.

 Believe it or not, you can actually still play Bingo Zone today; however, since Gamesville’s shutdown, this can only be done on their sister site, Golden Hearts Games.